PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

                              iris.feature_names):
     print( feature, c)
 ```
 ### Partial dependence plot (PDP)

 > Kind of like partial derivative, but the key difference is on **predicted** instead of actual.
 So it tells one-dimensionally how the model predictions reacts to changes to one single variable.
-> At each value of a variable in question, the model is evaluated for all observations of the other model inputs, and the output is then averaged.
+> At each value of a variable in question, the model is evaluated for all observations of the other model inputs, and the predictions are then averaged.

 In general, the steeper the slope, the more important the variable.
 Just pay attention and make sure the the plots are on the same axis if you are comparing slope.